frklan/GameEngine/README.md

 $ ./ge
 ````

-Alternativley cmake can be used, with the added bonus of not litter build files all over the place:
+Alternativley cmake can be used, with the added bonus of not litter build files all over the place; it will also build an MacOS app bundle:

 ````bash
 $ git clone git@github.com:frklan/GameEngine.git --recurse-submodules